Coinbase is one of the largest and most popular cryptocurrency exchanges across the world.

 - Tezos (XTX)

 Rewards rates for the staking program vary and they can change at any time.
-At the time of writing, Coinbase advertises rates of 0.15% to 5% for coins staked on its platform.
+At the time of writing, Coinbase advertises rates between 2% and 6% for coins staked on its platform.
 Rewards are paid out either daily or weekly, depending on the coin in question.

 Most coins also have a minimum staking amount – but you can only find out what that minimum is on the staking platform.